MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/configure-set-up-customer-assets.md

    :::image type="content" source="media/customer-asset-create-manually.PNG" alt-text="Screenshot of a customer asset.":::

 1. Enter a reference **Name** for the customer asset.
-For example, the make and model of the asset, the name of the product in the product catalog, a general name like *HVAC Unit*, or descriptive information like *HVAC Unit 2nd Floor*.
+For example, the make and model of the asset, the name of the product in the product catalog, a general name like *HVAC Unit*, or descriptive information like *HVAC Unit second Floor*.

 1. Provide optional details for the customer asset: